sympower/dt-data-load-tool/docs/website/docs/general-usage/state.md

 - Drop the destination dataset to fully reset the pipeline.
 - [Set the `dev_mode` flag wh^en creating the pipeline](pipeline.md#do-experiments-with-dev-mode).
-- Use the `dlt pipeline drop --drop-all` command to [drop the state and tables for a given schema name](../reference/command-line-interface.md#dlt-pipeline-drop).
+- Use the `data_load_tool pipeline drop --drop-all` command to [drop the state and tables for a given schema name](../reference/command-line-interface.md#dlt-pipeline-drop).

 **To partially reset the state:**

-- Use the `dlt pipeline drop <resource_name>` command to [drop the state and tables for a given resource](../reference/command-line-interface.md#dlt-pipeline-drop).
+- Use the `data_load_tool pipeline drop <resource_name>` command to [drop the state and tables for a given resource](../reference/command-line-interface.md#dlt-pipeline-drop).
-- Use the `dlt pipeline drop --state-paths` command to [reset the state at a given path without touching the tables and data](../reference/command-line-interface.md#dlt-pipeline-drop).
+- Use the `data_load_tool pipeline drop --state-paths` command to [reset the state at a given path without touching the tables and data](../reference/command-line-interface.md#dlt-pipeline-drop).